 Touched by Lightning

-In a West Palm Beach homeless shelter lives a fragile young woman in tattered clothes.
-Every night she is haunted by the frightening secret that drove her to a furtive life on the streets.
-And every day as she slips through the streets with a scarf wrapped around her head, she feels the eyes of a stranger following her.
+In the West Palm Beach homeless scene lives a young woman in tattered clothes.
+Every night she is haunted by the frightening secret that drove her to a furtive and anonymous life.

 Read an Excerpt